Daemen University: Traditions

-Every fall Daemen hosts its annual Founders Celebration, which is a campus-wide event honoring the institution’s origins and commemorating its history of scholarship.
-Events include the ringing of Founders bell where representatives of the university ring the bell, the Distinguished Alumni Awards Dinner, Daemen Day in Amherst in partnership with local businesses, key athletics events, and other student-centric events.
+Every fall Daemen hosts its annual Founders Celebration, which is a campus-wide event honoring the institution's origins and commemorating its history of scholarship.
+Events include the ringing of Founders Bell by representatives of the university, the Distinguished Alumni Awards Dinner, Daemen Day in Amherst in partnership with local businesses, key athletics events, and other student-centric events.

 The university conducts white coat ceremonies for health-related degrees.

 The ALHANA (African, Latinx, Hispanic, Asian, Native American) program and graduation celebrates individual student and class-wide accomplishments.

 Springfest is an annual music festival hosted by the Daemen Student Government Association.
 Artists have included Drake.

 Daemen Tradition Keepers complete a list of "50 Things to do Before You Graduate".